AbeTavarez/AbeTavarez/README.md

 # :wave:**Hey Devs!, I'm Abraham.**
 *Welcome to my Github!
 Here is a little info about me:*

-- :octocat: I'm a developer and Software Engineering Instructor.
+- :octocat: I'm a Developer and Software Engineering Instructor.
 - :books:  I enjoy working with JavaScript, React, NodeJS and Python.
 - :blue_heart: I like collaborating with others and building fun projects.
 - :sunglasses: Fun Facts: I love water sports, anime and video games!